vrooje/ScienceTeamGuide/Draft Guide.md

 ### Press strategy

 After the beta test, once a launch date is agreed, we can start talking about press releases and how best to coordinate the website's launch.
+In most cases the press release should come from the science team - after all, you're better equipped to deal with your own science than we are.

 We have found that the best model is to have one institute issue a press release and for any other institutions to coordinate with the lead.
 This varies project to project.